MarceloSavian/person-crud-serverless/README.md

 ## Running Locally

 **IMPORTANT**
-This project is currently designed to be under marcelosavian.com domain, if you don't want to have a domain configured and generate a random URL you can comment out line 9 and 11 of /infra/api.ts
+This project is currently designed to be under marcelosavian.com domain, if you don't want to have a domain configured and generate a random URL you can comment out the whole domain section from line 8 and 12 of /infra/api.ts

 Once you have all setup you should first run: